Sewall-Belmont offers part time and full time employment

 At the Sewall-Belmont House and Museum, headquarters of the historic National Woman’s Party, we celebrate the legacy of NWP founder, Alice Paul, and the NWP in the history of women’s progress toward equality.
 Through our guided museum tours, educational programs, exhibits and outreach services we honor this history by exploring the evolving role of women and their contributions to society.

 The museum employs full-time, part-time and hourly professionals as well as offers volunteer opportunities.
 Employment opportunities are listed below.
-All applicants must complete and submit an employment application by downloading this PDF document or filing the online form.

 There are currently no full-time positions available.

 Museum Assistant positions available.

 Openings availble for part-time Museum Assistants for weekdays.
 Museum Assistants are an important resource at the newly designated Belmont- Paul Women’s Equality National Monument, formerly the Sewall-Belmont House & Museum.
 They serve as public ambassadors, among the first people to directly interact with the visitors.
 Museum Assistants advance the mission of the Museum and provide tours and other educational programs for the general public.
 A positive attitude, high degree of initiative, and strong work ethic are essential for the position.
 This is not a federal position.